 - Please remember to use the chat function to introduce the game

-– eg Hi opp – ABSP round xx v (your name) will suffice.
-This is
+– eg Hi opp – ABSP round xx, first word (your first play) will suffice.

 because people may have multiple games going and need to know which is

 - Please enter the first word played and the final scores as soon as

 you can – the player starting enters the first word and the player who

 concludes the game must enter the scores.
 If you see your opponent has

 not done either then you can do this yourself.